 Move your Server data to Cloud, either as a complete migration or partial move that gets you off Server but might not have everything you need on day one – allowing for flexibility with the deadline.

-Your migration timeframe, budget, and complexity will influence how you approach moving to the cloud and what you take with you at the start.
+Your migration timeframe, budget, and complexity will influence your approach for moving to the cloud and what you take with you initially.

 Migrate to Atlassian Data Center

-Moving to a single-node Data Center set-up gives you the benefit of a faster and likely smoother migration.
-However, moving to multi-node gives you all the benefits of Data Center.
+Moving to a single-node Data Center set up gives you the benefit of a faster and likely smoother migration.
+However, moving to a multi-node gives you all the benefits of Data Center.

 Our managed services, helping with daily tool administration, infrastructure management and public cloud hosting, can provide an easier transition to Data Center – allowing your teams to focus on long-term strategy, not tool management.